MoriCode911/contactpage/README.md

 ## Updates from Version 1 to Version 2
 In Version 2, a cooldown has been added to prevent spam submissions.

+## Updates from version 2 to Version 3
+In version 3 there have been added: Glow Effects, Color Palette Genfinement, Typography Improvements, Box Shadow Enhancement, Consistent Styling, Sleeker Design, Improved User Interaction and Refined Heading style.